 Costs of Amputation and Recovery

 Amputation can have devastating financial complications.
-Prosthetic limbs can cost tens of thousands of dollars.
+When you retain the Wieand Law Firm, we will undertake a comprehensive legal approach to obtain compensation for your losses.
+We fully examine your case to identify your economic and non-economic losses.
+Prosthetic limbs can cost tens of thousands of dollars and require periodic replacements.
 Additionally, the person often must undergo many hours of physical therapy treatments.
 Often a person suffering an amputation suffers lost wages from time away from work while recovering and learning how to negotiate life without their limb.
 The Journal of the American Podiatric Medical Association lists that foot or leg amputation costs between $30,000 – $60,000 in up-front hospital costs, and up to $60,000 in additional costs for follow-up care.
 However, these costs vary by location and, in some instances, can greatly exceed these amounts.

 Contact the Amputation Injury Attorneys at Wieand Law Firm, LLC